- 2 tablespoons Dijon mustard

 Many times, we don’t give too much thought about what goes into the condiments, sauces and other ingredients we use in our cooking.
 But it’s really important to check out the ingredients lists of these items — a lot of times, you’re getting a whole lot more than you bargained for!

 Take Worcestershire sauce, for example.
 This strong-smelling condiment is great for beef marinades, gravy recipes (like in this shepherd’s pie recipe) and more … But the ingredients of most Worcestershire sauces sold in stores aren’t something you’d eat otherwise.
+That’s why I’ve created this substitute for Worcestershire sauce in meatloaf, substitute for Worcestershire sauce in beef stew, substitute for Worcestershire sauce in sloppy joes … It seriously works in any recipe you’d traditionally use store-bought Worcestershire sauce in.

 Other brands contain soy sauce, cane sugar or corn starch — or worse, all three.
 Not all Worcestershire sauces are created equal, and the ingredients vary greatly from one brand to another.